frictionlessdata/tableschema-py/README.md

         - if true, validation errors are raised immediately

 __Raises__
-- `exceptions.TableSchemaException`: raise any error that occurs during the process
+- `TableSchemaException`: raise any error that occurs during the process

 #### `schema.descriptor`